haonanwang411/haonanwang411.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: Recent Publications Pdf in there.
+description: A Part of the Publications PDF in there.
 nav: true
 nav_order: 2
 ---